avyas4/log-app/README.md

 See some more tasks that you can do to improve this application.

 - [ ] strict type checking and enabling the eslint rules
-- [ ] Add common styles into the global stylesheet.
+- [ ] Style optimzation
-- [ ] Use of any third party plugin, for example, Loadsh, for array sorting and manipulation
+- [ ] Use of third party plugin for array sorting and manipulation, for example, Loadsh
 - [ ] Add filter to display active urls instead of exact match active urls.
-- [ ] Other incremental improvements
+- [ ] Other code optimization and incremental improvements